our ambassadors' club

 biography: Paul Simard

-Paul Simard is the father of three beautiful girls, as well as a trained mental wellness guide and small-group facilitator, focusing on men and couples, as well as small-to-medium sized organizations.
+Paul Simard is the father of three beautiful girls, a speaker and writer, a death doula, and a trained mental wellness guide.
+He focuses on small-group facilitation, primarily with men and couples, as well as small-to-medium sized organisations.

-He has written multiple articles on mental wellness, masculinity/femininity, and leadership, has been a guest on multiple podcasts, and is a TEDx Speaker (The Mythical Man).
+He has written multiple articles on mental wellness, death and dying, masculinity/femininity, decolonization/ repaganization, and leadership, has been a guest on multiple podcasts, and is a TEDx Speaker (The Mythical Man).

 biography: Petrona Joseph